Thomthecoder17/Docker_OpenTripPlanner/README.md

 build_serve_transit builds and saves a transit graph before actually serving the OpenTripPlanner instance.
 A street graph must be built beforehand.
 build_street builds and saves a street graph write_build-config helps set up a build-config.json file for the filesystem these images use.
-## Filesystem: (only if using write_build-config, otherwise everything goes in otp-data)
+## Filesystem: (only if using write_build-config, otherwise everything goes in /var/opentripplanner)
-otp-data
+/var/opentripplanner
 ├── gtfs
 │   └── example.gtfs.zip
 ├── graphs